JackBarker7/weather_webserver/README.md

 NB: I have modified the JSCharting source file slightly to remove the logo which appeared on every graph.
 The original file can be found at https://code.jscharting.com/latest/jscharting.js

-Some other useful code/scripts can be found in useful_scripts
+Some other useful code/scripts can be found in useful_scripts.
+Arduino IoT Cloud integration allows for easy integration with Amazon Alexa using the Arduino skill